ltsMatthew/azure_soc_homelab/README.md

 `Next : Disks >` then `Next : Networking >` ... (just keep clicking next until you get to the `Review + Create` tab)

-_The reason why we dont just go to the_ `Review + Create` _tab right away is because the settings won't autofill unless you go onto the tab_
+_The reason why we dont just go to the_ `Review + Create` _tab right away is because the settings won't autofill unless you go onto the tab_.

+We dont need anymore configurations for this VM so now we can go ahead and create it!